dagnall53/MarineMultiDisplay/README.md

 # OTHER NOTES

-The main 'User' Settings for the display are now kept in JSON fioles stored on the FATFS
+The main 'User' Settings for the display are now kept in JSON files stored on the SPIFFs drive

 Use of SD card: (for logs (later) )
 Apparently, File Names longer than 8 characters may be truncated by the SD library, so keep filenames shorter.
-I have noted particular issues when uploading  jquery.min.js  as this truncated to jquery.m.js  - but editing the name in the Filename box was succesul and it was stored on the SD with the full name.
+I have noted particular issues when uploading  jquery.min.js  as this truncated to jquery.m.js  - but editing the name in the Filename box was successful and it was stored on the SD with the full name.